ssbc/fusion-identity-spec/README.md

 ### consent

-Accept an invitation message.
-One is not a member of the fusion yet.
+Respond to an invitation message.

+For an accept:

 ```js
 {